RightNiceGames/209-mobile-game/README.md

   - List the Actions to take in the next sprint

 Individual Deliverables:
-- Post Mortem 500+ words
+- Post Mortem, at least 500 words, Recommended: 1000
+  - Introduction
+  - Successes
+  - Challenges
+  - Reflections
+  - Conclusions
-- Daily Journal 20+ words per day
+- Daily Journal, at least 20 words per day.
+Recommended: 50-100
+  - Track your Work Hours
+  - Write an Overview of your Work
+    - Tasks you worked on, Meetings you attended
+  - Mention some Highlights / Accomplishments
+    - This will be useful for your portfolio later on!
 - Attendance of 50%

 ### Excellent